-Delisted shares refer to the shares of a listed company that has been removed from stock exchange permanently for buying and selling purposes.
+Delisted shares refer to the shares of a listed company that have been removed from the stock exchange permanently for buying and selling purposes.

 That means delisted shares will no longer be traded on the stock exchanges – National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
-The process of delisting of securities for any company is governed by the Securities and Exchange Board of India (SEBI).
+The process of delisting securities for any company is governed by the market regulator, Securities, and Exchange Board of India (SEBI).

-A listed company’s shares get delisted from exchange for various reasons such as insufficient market capitalization, stock price not matching the required level, a company filing bankruptcy, failure to comply with exchange regulatory requirements merger and acquisitions, etc.
+A listed company’s shares get delisted from exchange for various reasons.
+These include insufficient market capitalization, a company filing bankruptcy, and failure to comply with exchange regulatory requirements.

-However, selling can be done on the over-the-counter market, which means you can look for a buyer outside the stock exchange.
+However, you can sell it on the over-the-counter market.
+This means you can look for a buyer outside the stock exchange.

 In a financial sense, each type of delisting of shares – voluntary and involuntary delisting – will impact the investor who owns these shares.
-Let’s understand what will happen to the investor’s holdings when the company gets delisted, can a delisted stock come back, if there are any benefits of delisting from the stock exchange, delisted stocks list and more.

 In the case of voluntary delisting, listed companies voluntarily opt for permanent removal of securities from the stock exchange where the company decides to go private.

-Mainly, mergers with another company or amalgamation or non-performance are a few reasons for voluntarily delisting shares.
-If you own a stock of the company that has opted for voluntary delisting, the company is required to give you two options as per the delisting guidelines laid out by the Securities and Exchange Board of India.
-Following are the options –
+Mostly, mergers with another company, amalgamation, or non-performance are a few reasons for voluntarily delisting.
+If you own a stock of the company that has opted for voluntary delisting, the company is required to give you two options as per the delisting guidelines laid out by SEBI:

 Promoter or acquirer will buy back the shares through a reverse book building process.
 Promoters are required to make a public announcement of buyback by sending out a letter of offer to eligible shareholders and a bidding form.

-The delisted share can be hard to sell, as there will be a decline in liquidity without any over-the-exchange transactions.
+The delisted share can be hard to sell as there will be no buyers.
 However, when you wish to sell in the over-the-counter market, all you need is patience.
 It can take a long time to find the buyer who is willing to buy at the desired price.